-- 1. Enter your personalized user name and password. - 2.
-Complete the Service Request by entering as much information as possible.
+Enter your personalized user name and password.

+Complete the Service Request by entering as much information as you can.
+Fields that are marked with a red asterisk are mandatory.
 Fields such as Property, Reported By, Reported by Phone, and Reported by E-mail will auto-fill based on your personalized login.
-The information contained in these fields cannot be changed. - 3.
+The information contained in these fields cannot be changed.
 Select the type (service category) of the request.